w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 ## Organize main page content

 When looking at the content, the highest available heading level should be used to mark up the heading of the main content, as this makes it easy to discover.
-Ideally use an `<h1>` or `<h2>`.

 {::nomarkdown}
 <%=code_start('','Showing only headings')%>